kavanase/kavanase.github.io/_pages/about.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A research team co-led by PhD candidate <a href="https://twitter.com/Kavanagh_Sean_?ref_src=twsrc%5Etfw">@Kavanagh_Sean_</a> <a href="https://twitter.com/UCLChemistry?ref_src=twsrc%5Etfw">@UCLChemistry</a> <a href="https://twitter.com/imperialcollege?ref_src=twsrc%5Etfw">@imperialcollege</a> and <a href="https://twitter.com/ICFOnians?ref_src=twsrc%5Etfw">@ICFOnians</a> has set a new efficiency record for a solar cell that is 1,000 times thinner than standard silicon-based cells.
 Published in <a href="https://twitter.com/NaturePhotonics?ref_src=twsrc%5Etfw">@NaturePhotonics</a> <a href="https://twitter.com/scanlond81?ref_src=twsrc%5Etfw">@scanlond81</a> <a href="https://t.co/O0p42cDIkP">https://t.co/O0p42cDIkP</a> <a href="https://t.co/S8nbnPA4uC">pic.twitter.com/S8nbnPA4uC</a></p>&mdash; UCL News (@uclnews) <a href="https://twitter.com/uclnews/status/1493580115489476608?ref_src=twsrc%5Etfw">February 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I was thrilled to be awarded a UCL MAPS (Mathematical & Physical Sciences) Faculty Education Award, and have been nominated for the UCL-wide Provost's Education Awards, for Individual Excellence in Academic Supervision & Tutoring.
-It's been an absolute pleasure to see the development of the many undergraduate, MSs and PhD students I've worked with over their projects!
+It's been an absolute pleasure to see the development of the many undergraduate, MSc and PhD students I've worked with over their projects!
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Well done to <a href="https://twitter.com/Kavanagh_Sean_?ref_src=twsrc%5Etfw">@Kavanagh_Sean_</a> being a winner of not only the MAPS Faculty Education Awards 2022 but also for UCL Education Awards 2022 <a href="https://twitter.com/UCLChemistry?ref_src=twsrc%5Etfw">@UCLChemistry</a> <a href="https://t.co/zyc1Jcn3pV">pic.twitter.com/zyc1Jcn3pV</a></p>&mdash; CDT_ACM (@CDT_ACM) <a href="https://twitter.com/CDT_ACM/status/1511689088113553412?ref_src=twsrc%5Etfw">April 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>